56789a1987/node-native-dialog/README.md

 - **password(text, title, default): Promise&lt;string | null&gt;**

-  `text` - string, required, the message
+  - `text` - string, required, the message

-  `title` - string, required, title of the dialog box
+  - `title` - string, required, title of the dialog box

-  `default` - string, optional, the default value of the text box
+  - `default` - string, optional, the default value of the text box

   Display a message box that user can enter text in it.
 Return the text if OK is clicked.
-Return null if Cancel is clicked or the window is closed.
+Return null if Cancel is clicked.

   If `password` is used, the text box is a password box, characters are '*'.